 England, 1933: Grace is growing up on a beautiful rural estate.
 The only child of the beekeeper, she knows her place and her future until her father dies, leaving her bereft and alone.
 Alone, that is, except for the man she loves, whom she knows she can never have.

 Weighed down by memories, unaware of the secrets that bind them, mother and daughter now both search for lost love.
 To find what they are longing for they must confront the past and unravel the lies told long ago.

 A moving mother-daughter story, The Beekeeper’s Daughter is an engrossing tale of duty and class, past secrets, and enduring love.
-Topics & Questions for Discussion

 1. The Beekeeper’s Daughter opens with Rudyard Kipling’s “The Bee-Boy’s Song.”
 Why do you think Santa Montefiore chose to begin the book with this poem?
 How does it relate to the story?
 Discuss how bees play a major role throughout the book.

-, Belle Barlett, Evelyn Durlacher, Sally Pearson and Blythe Westrup are playing bridge at the golf course and gossiping about Trixie Valentine and Suzie Redford going off with a band for the weekend.
+2. In the beginning of The Beekeeper’s Daughter, Belle Barlett, Evelyn Durlacher, Sally Pearson and Blythe Westrup are playing bridge at the golf course and gossiping about Trixie Valentine and Suzie Redford going off with a band for the weekend.
 Why do you think the women found this so scandalous?

 3. What do you make of Big and her friendship with Grace?
 Does Big give Grace good advice?
 Discuss Big’s role in the lives of the Valentines.